Nicole M. Ehrhart

 Areas of Practice

 Nicole is a member of the firm's Professional Liability Department where she devotes a significant portion of her practice to the representation and defense of professionals in claims and suits brought against them in federal and state courts throughout Pennsylvania.
 She regularly represents the interests of attorneys, architects, engineers, land surveyors, real estate professionals, including agents, brokers, appraisers, home inspectors and insurance agents and brokers.
-Nicole also regularly provides advice and counsel to attorneys in best practices in order to avoid legal malpractice and professional negligence claims.
+Nicole also represents national/global insurance carriers in insurance coverage disputes, bad faith litigation and first-party automotive claims brought against them.
+She regularly provides advice and counsel to attorneys in best practices in order to avoid legal malpractice and professional negligence claims.
 Because many legal malpractice suits have a basis in underlying actions, Nicole has developed a wide range of understanding in real estate, contracts, design defects, divorce proceedings, estate administration, personal injury and business transactions.

 Nicole also defends attorneys with respect to civil rights claims and intentional claims for wrongful use of civil proceedings and defamation actions.
 In cases where a lawsuit has not yet been filed, Nicole has advised clients in a claims avoidance and/or mitigation capacity, including navigating through conflicts of interest that may arise through the course of a lawyer's representation.

-As a member of the Pennsylvania Bar Association's sub-committee on Professional Responsibility and Ethics, Nicole has served as a speaker on professional ethics and malpractice avoidance at local county bar association functions and conferences.
+As a member of the York County and Pennsylvania Bar Association's sub-committee on Professional Responsibility and Ethics, Nicole has served as a speaker on professional ethics and malpractice avoidance at local county bar association functions and conferences.

 In 2005, Nicole earned her juris doctor from Widener University School of Law graduating in the top 15% of her class.
 While in law school, she was a member of the Moot Court Honor Society as well as the Trial Advocacy Honor Society.
 Nicole also participated in the Regional National Appellate Advocacy Competition and the Harrisburg Civil Law Clinic.